 Academies are required to maintain sufficient surplus to maintain at least 1 month’s operation in case of emergency.
 Surplus above this can be used for additional expenditure within the year or saved towards something specific.

-Christ Church School Pupil Premium Budget for 2019/20
+Christ Church School Pupil Premium Budget and Covid Catch Up Premium Budget 2021/22

 The Government introduced the Pupil Premium Grant in April 2011.
 This grant, which is additional to main school funding, is seen by the government as the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 The Pupil Premium is allocated to schools and is clearly identifiable.
 Schools can decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.